Hieromon/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-edit"></i> Declaration for the elements in Sketches

-Variables of each element can be declared with macros.
+Variables of each AutoConnetElement can be declared with macros.
 By using the macros, you can treat element name that is String type as variable in sketches.[^2]

 [^2]: The square brackets in the syntax are optional parameters, the stroke is a selection parameter, the bold fonts are literal.